Archive for: Art. 29 TMA

 Z-190131

 Lodmor filed a request for trade mark invalidation.
-The company from Gdansk claimed that “Sniezka” illegally appropriated a sign of a black boy’s head, which was put on Calypso ice creams in the ’70s and ’80s by companies that were part of the Union of the Freezing Industry (Lodmor is a legal successor of one of them).
+The company from Gdańsk claimed that “Sniezka” illegally appropriated a sign of a black boy’s head, which was put on Calypso ice creams in the ’70s and ’80s by companies that were part of the Union of the Freezing Industry (Lodmor is a legal successor of one of them).
 The PPO has invalidated “Sniezka” trade mark in 2006.
 The Office ruled that this sign was registered in contrary to principles of merchant’s honesty because the mark was already used for a long time by other entrepreneurs.

-“Sniezka” company appealed.
-The Voivodeship Administrative Court (VAC) in Warsaw in its judgment of 17 October 2007 case file VI SA/Wa 1005/07 held that Lodmor had no legal interest in filing a request for trade mark invalidation.
-The court annulled PPO’s decision.
-VAC held that the concept of legal interest in invalidation proceedings can not be derived from the fact that one company applies for a trade mark protection and there is an obstacle in the form of earlier registration.
+“Sniezka” Chłodnia company appealed.
+The Voivodeship Administrative Court in Warsaw in its judgment of 17 October 2007 case file VI SA/Wa 1005/07 held that Lodmor had no legal interest in filing a request for trade mark invalidation.
+The Court annulled PPO’s decision.
+The VAC held that the concept of legal interest in invalidation proceedings can not be derived from the fact that one company applies for a trade mark protection and there is an obstacle in the form of earlier registration.
 Such conclusion would lead to negation of principles that are the basis for granting rights for trade mark protection.
 In this case the interest involved only economic issues.

 Lodmor filed a cassation complaint.
-The Supreme Administrative Court in its judgment of 23 October 2008, case file II GSK 385/08, agreed with Lodmor’s arguments that VAC only referred to the trade mark application and it did not consider Lodmor’s legal interest.
+The Supreme Administrative Court in its judgment of 23 October 2008, case file II GSK 385/08 agreed with Lodmor’s arguments that VAC only referred to the trade mark application and it did not consider Lodmor’s legal interest.
 The SAC already issued decisions and opinions as regards the breach of principles of mercantile honesty and the bottom line of each ruling was that, in specific circumstances, a legitimate interest of a competitor may be found, as it was in Lodmor’s case.
 The Court held that every entrepreneur has the right to designate its products and services, with a trade mark, if it does not remain in conflict as to the form, duration and territorial aspect, with the absolute right that was previously obtained by another entity.
 An entrepreneur has a legal interest in the request for invalidation of the right of protection for a trade mark on the basis of circumstances provided in the request and conditions included in such a motion if the right of protection was granted in violation of the statutory requirements.
 The relevance and application of these conditions shall be assessed in proper proceedings.
-Therfore the SAC returned the case to VAC for reconsideration.
+Therfore, the SAC returned the case to VAC for further reconsideration.

 Trade mark law, case II GSK 406/08